-If your doctor determines that you need surgery, our partnerships with Salem Hospital and Willamette Surgery Center will help make the process as smooth and seamless as possible.
+Hope Orthopedics of Oregon cares and wants the best possible outcomes for you.
+If your doctor determines that you need surgery, our partnerships with Willamette Surgery Center and Salem Hospital will help make the process as smooth and seamless as possible.

 Inpatient Surgery at Salem Hospital